Grayson Murray body discovered in Palm Beach Gardens home when he died by suicide

 Tom D'Angelo is a senior sports columnist and golf writer for The Palm Beach Post.
 He can be reached at tdangelo@pbpost.com.

-This article originally appeared on Palm Beach Post: PGA Tour's Grayson Murray in Palm Beach Gardens when he died by suicide
+This article originally appeared on Palm Beach Post: Grayson Murray was in Palm Beach Gardens when he died by suicide